prozilla-os/ProzillaOS/docs/README.md

 1. `npm run start`

 	Start Vite dev server at [localhost:3000](http://localhost:3000/).
 Changes to module will dynamically be hot-reloaded, so normally there is no need for hard-refreshes.
+VSCode is configured to run this script whenever the project is opened.

 2. `npm run build`

-	Compile project using TypeScript and bundle all files into the `dist` directory.
+	Compile project using TypeScript and bundle all files into the `dist` directory, or the directory specified in config file.
 This directory can be uploaded to a web server.

 3. `npm run serve`